 A beauty of lost love.

-It was interrupted, ultimately, by a sigh of relief from Astrenn McFarren, standing on the balcony overlooking the entire Banquet Hall.
+Ultimately, it ended with a sigh of relief from Astrenn McFarren, standing on the balcony overlooking the entire Banquet Hall.

 By Yurii “Shahor” Bisyk